 Let’s take french fries as an example.

-A lot of people would view them as a “bad” food that they need to “burn off” or offset with a “calorie deficit.”
+A lot of people would view them as a “bad” food that they need to “burn off” or “offset” with a calorie deficit.

 What if you saw them as no big deal in the context of a week, vs one day?